pivotal/docs-tap/scst-scan/clusterimagetemplates.hbs.md

 # Authoring a ClusterImageTemplate for Supply Chain integration

-In addition to using a packaged ClusterImageTemplate, you can create your own and customize the ImageVulnerabilityScan to utilize the scanner of your choice.
+In addition to using a packaged ClusterImageTemplate, you can create your own and customize the embedded ImageVulnerabilityScan to utilize the scanner of your choice.

 Follow the instructions below to create a ClusterImageTemplate using an ImageVulnerabilityScan with Trivy as an example.